mvtorrecilha/ef_core_with_mediatr/README.md

-# Library API
+# Library EF Core API

 This project aims to control the borrowing of books from a fictional library.

 ## Technologies implemented:

 - ASP.NET Core 6.0 (Migrated from ASP.NET Core 3.1 to ASP.NET Core 6.0)
-- Dapper
+- Entity Framework Core
 - MediatR
 - Swagger